SEO News: Google’s November 2021 Core Update

 - Making improvements does not guarantee improvement in search results

-To that end, if you want to make sure that the fluctuations you’re seeing aren’t caused by any technical mishaps, changes that were made or any other issues — we recommend going through our 13-step checklist.
+To that end, if you want to make sure that the fluctuations you’re seeing aren’t caused by any technical mishaps, changes that were made or any other issues — we recommend going through (opens in a new tab).